ATMAC Grant Guidelines now available

 The ATMAC program is expanding trade in Australian agricultural, forestry and fisheries sectors into emerging export markets and/or export markets with high-growth potential.
 This will be achieved through support for diversification efforts that align with industry priorities.

-The program is consistent with the Government’s support for enabling Australian agriculture to become a $100 billion sector by 2030.
-It provides a mechanism for the Government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.
+Trade diversification and expansion is key to Australia’s future prosperity, as well for the industry to reach their goal of a $100 billion agricultural sector by 2030.
+This program provides a mechanism for the Government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.

-The table below provides detail on available ATMAC grant funding for each year.
+The table below provides detail on available ATMAC grant funding for 2022-23.

 Activities eligible for support under ATMAC include, but are not limited to: